-During oral proceedings the Patent Proprietor made the first auxiliary request of 15 January 2008, which consisted of the set of claims found by the Opposition Division to comply with the requirements of the EPC, to its main request and submitted a new first auxiliary request; all other requests submitted previously in writing were withdrawn with the exception of the second auxiliary request submitted with the letter of 15 January 2008.
+During oral proceedings the Patent Proprietor made the first auxiliary request of 15 January 2008, which consisted of the set of claims found by the Opposition Division to comply with the requirements of the EPC, to its main request and labelled the second and third auxiliary requests submitted with the letter of 15 January 2008 as first and second auxiliary requests, respectively; all other requests submitted previously in writing were withdrawn.

 - V. Claim 1 according to the Patent Proprietor's main request reads as follows: - "1.
-A method of washing dishware/tableware in an automatic dishwashing machine having a single compartment product dispenser which is normally closed and sealed after charging the machine and prior to delivery of the dishwashing product into the wash liquor and wherein the dishwashing product comprises one or more dishwashing compositions in a multicompartment unit dose form having a degree of deformability greater than 5%, preferably greater than 10%, as calculated by the method herein defined and a shape and size such that the dishwashing product occupies at least 40% of the volume of the dispenser in its closed state, and wherein the product is in a state of compression within the closed product dispenser across at least one transverse section of the product."
+A method of washing dishware/tableware in an automatic dishwashing machine having a single or multicompartment product dispenser which is normally closed and sealed after charging the machine and prior to delivery of the dishwashing product into the wash liquor and wherein the dishwashing product comprises one or more dishwashing compositions in a unit dose form having a degree of deformability greater than 10%, as calculated by the method herein defined and a shape and size such that the dishwashing product occupies more than 60%, preferably more than 85% of the volume of the corresponding compartment of the product dispenser in its closed state, and wherein the product is in a state of compression within the closed product dispenser across at least one transverse section of the product."